-- Responsible for the explanation and administration of an administrative function, e.g. records, determinations and payments, a centralised enrolment function, manage and control stock, formal auditing of enrolment folders and student/learner information folders and coursework (at own or other locations). - Initiating and handling correspondence, which may be confidential to assist Lead Teacher or Coach/Head of School/Regional Manager (or above) - Preparing monthly summaries of debtors and creditors ledger transactions with reconciliations - Provide reports to management - Undertake student placements initiating, coordination and oversee, reporting to Head of School or equivalent
+- Responsible for the explanation and administration of an administrative function, e.g. records, determinations and payments, a centralised enrolment function, manage and control stock, formal auditing of enrolment folders and student/learner information folders and coursework (at own or other locations). - Initiating and handling correspondence, which may be confidential to assist an Assistant Head of School, or Coach/Head of School/Regional Manager (or above) - Preparing monthly summaries of debtors and creditors ledger transactions with reconciliations - Provide reports to management - Undertake student placements initiating, coordination and oversee, reporting to Head of School or equivalent